vectara/vectara-docs/www/docs/learn/authentication/api-key-management.md

 API Keys allow controlled, anonymous access to running semantic searches on your corpora.
 This greatly simplifies integration from public-facing systems like websites.
-Simply embed the API key and directly pass it to <Config v="names.product"/> when issuing requests.
+You can easily [create an API key](/docs/console-ui/manage-api-access#create-an-api-key) and then simp embed the API key and directly pass it to <Config v="names.product"/> when issuing requests.
 If a key is compromised, you can quickly revoke the key and replace it in minutes.

 :::important